 What’s a Certificate Exactly?

 Usually, it’s a series of courses taught by instructors who have real-world industry experience and tailor their curriculum toward working professionals’ needs with career advancement in mind.
-Our certificates and their respective courses are approved by UC Berkeley, so you’re getting the high-quality education you’d expect from a graduate program.
+These instructors are cutting-edge researchers or advanced professionals in their fields who also instructor and mentor.

 Certificates can also refresh or build upon the skills you already obtained with a master’s degree.
 Or get back into the swing of learning by completing a certificate before you look at graduate-level education.